-- 9 Click Next to display the Summary page. - 10 Select the Define Additional Properties check box to enable it.
+- 9 Click Next to display the Summary page. - 10 Do the following: - If you want to perform other configuration tasks after the bundle has been created, select the Define Additional Properties check box. - Because a generic non-intuitive action name is given to this bundle, you need to rename it in Step 12 after the bundle has been created. - If you want to deploy the bundle as a sandbox version, select the Create As Sandbox check box.
+A sandbox version of a bundle enables you to test it on your device before actually deploying it. - 11 Review the configuration, then click one of the following:

-Because a generic non-intuitive action name is given to this bundle, you need to rename it in Step 12 after the bundle has been created.
+Finish: Creates the Multicast Image Set bundle as configured per the settings listed on this Summary page.

-- Finish: Creates the Multicast Image Set bundle as configured per the settings listed on this Summary page. - 12 When the bundle's Summary tab is displayed, click the Actions tab, click the bundle name in the Name column ("Multicast Image Set" defaults), edit the name in the Action Name field, then click OK.
+12 When the bundle's Summary tab is displayed, click the Actions tab, click the bundle name in the Name column ("Multicast Image Set" defaults), edit the name in the Action Name field, then click OK.